szabgab/perlmaven.com/sites/en/pages/add-debugger-breakpoint-to-your-code.md

 {% include file="examples/fibonacci_with_breakpoint_1.txt" %}

-If we type <b>c</b> here it will continue to run till it encounters the conditional breakpoint and show this:
+If we type **c** here it will continue to run till it encounters the conditional breakpoint and show this:

 {% include file="examples/fibonacci_with_breakpoint_3.txt" %}